samitmohan/ML/NeuralNetworks/neuralnetworks.md

 As long as your fancy model can be decomposed as a sequence of differentiable functions, you can apply backprop to optimise the parameters.

+### More about backprop
+Four equations: heavy on the math side but this is a great resource if you want to dive deep into the math behind [backprop](https://neuralnetworksanddeeplearning.com/chap2.html)
+Why is it fast?
+In what sense is backpropagation a fast algorithm?
+To answer this question, let's consider another approach to computing the gradient.
+Imagine it's the early days of neural networks research.
+Maybe it's the 1950s or 1960s, and you're the first person in the world to think of using gradient descent to learn!
+But to make the idea work you need a way of computing the gradient of the cost function.
+You think back to your knowledge of calculus, and decide to see if you can use the chain rule to compute the gradient.
+But after playing around a bit, the algebra looks complicated, and you get discouraged.
+So you try to find another approach.
+You decide to regard the cost as a function of the weights C=C(w) alone (we'll get back to the biases in a moment).
+You number the weights w1,w2,…, and want to compute ∂C/∂wj for some particular weight wj.
+An obvious way of doing that is to use the approximation
+∂C∂wj≈C(w+ϵej)−C(w)ϵ,(46)
+where ϵ>0 is a small positive number, and ej is the unit vector in the jth direction.
+In other words, we can estimate ∂C/∂wj by computing the cost C for two slightly different values of wj, and then applying Equation (46).
+The same idea will let us compute the partial derivatives ∂C/∂b

+with respect to the biases.

+This approach looks very promising.
+It's simple conceptually, and extremely easy to implement, using just a few lines of code.
+Certainly, it looks much more promising than the idea of using the chain rule to compute the gradient!

+Unfortunately, while this approach appears promising, when you implement the code it turns out to be extremely slow.
+To understand why, imagine we have a million weights in our network.
+Then for each distinct weight wj we need to compute C(w+ϵej) in order to compute ∂C/∂wj.
+That means that to compute the gradient we need to compute the cost function a million different times, requiring a million forward passes through the network (per training example).
+We need to compute C(w)

+as well, so that's a total of a million and one passes through the network.

+What's clever about backpropagation is that it enables us to simultaneously compute all the partial derivatives ∂C/∂wj using just one forward pass through the network, followed by one backward pass through the network.
+Roughly speaking, the computational cost of the backward pass is about the same as the forward pass* *This should be plausible, but it requires some analysis to make a careful statement.
+It's plausible because the dominant computational cost in the forward pass is multiplying by the weight matrices, while in the backward pass it's multiplying by the transposes of the weight matrices.
+These operations obviously have similar computational cost..
+And so the total cost of backpropagation is roughly the same as making just two forward passes through the network.
+Compare that to the million and one forward passes we needed for the approach based on (46)!
+And so even though backpropagation appears superficially more complex than the approach based on (46), it's actually much, much faster.

+So what does the backprop really do? let's imagine that we've made a small change Δwljk to some weight in the network, wljk:
+That change in weight will cause a change in the output activation from the corresponding neuron:
+That, in turn, will cause a change in all the activations in the next layer:
+Those changes will in turn cause changes in the next layer, and then the next, and so on all the way through to causing a change in the final layer, and then in the cost function:

+The change ΔC in the cost is related to the change Δwljk in the weight by the equation ΔC≈∂C∂wljkΔwljk.(47)
+This suggests that a possible approach to computing ∂C∂wljk is to carefully track how a small change in wljk propagates to cause a small change in C. If we can do that, being careful to express everything along the way in terms of easily computable quantities, then we should be able to compute ∂C/∂wljk.

+Let's try to carry this out.
+The change Δwljk causes a small change Δalj in the activation of the jth neuron in the lth layer.
+This change is given by
+Δalj≈∂alj∂wljkΔwljk.(48)
+The change in activation Δalj will cause changes in all the activations in the next layer, i.e., the (l+1)th layer.
+We'll concentrate on the way just a single one of those activations is affected, say al+1q,

+We're computing the rate of change of C with respect to a weight in the network.
+What the equation tells us is that every edge between two neurons in the network is associated with a rate factor which is just the partial derivative of one neuron's activation with respect to the other neuron's activation.
+The edge from the first weight to the first neuron has a rate factor ∂alj/∂wljk.
+The rate factor for a path is just the product of the rate factors along the path.
+And the total rate of change ∂C/∂wljk is just the sum of the rate factors of all paths from the initial weight to the final cost

+backpropagation algorithm as providing a way of computing the sum over the rate factor for all these paths.
+Or, to put it slightly differently, the backpropagation algorithm is a clever way of keeping track of small perturbations to the weights (and biases) as they propagate through the network, reach the output, and then affect the cost.

 ### Time for some code
 We have gathered enough theory to build our own program that correctly identifies number from handwritten images.
 This is the hello world of neural networks.